xunguan/xunguan.github.io/_pages/about.md

 # News

+* 17/08/2023

+[Visible Light Communications and Optical Computing Conference (VLCOC)](https://mp.weixin.qq.com/s/QR51xIqd6Bd2-e3xfF3dRw) is approaching!
+I'll chair the two-day event from this Saturday.
+Cheers and see you in Shenzhen!

 <div class="news-item">
     <p><strong>25/07/2023</strong></p>
     <p>Welcome to Shenzhen!
 I'll chair “可见光通信与光计算大会” to be hosted in August in University Town Shenzhen.
 Check out <a href="https://mp.weixin.qq.com/s/GQTxhWGcbbvBMAFBGhroPw" target="_blank">this link</a> and stay tuned.</p>